ChrisKlimpke/TrackerSDKv2/README.md

 # TrackerSDKv2

-Version 2022-04-29AR supports ARKit with matrxi reportijng extensions

-Version string used is 2022-05-31R is latest non ARKit version is tagged 1.1.8 and above
+Version string used is 2022-05-31AR is latest ARKit version is tagged 2.0.2 and above

 This version includes some minor bug fixes.